A geometric and combinatorial view of weighted voting: Background

 Any simple game with a totally ordered desirability relation is called \emph{linear} (or \emph{directed} or \emph{complete}.) \end{definition}

-Each linear game breaks the voters into equivalence classes of equally desirable voters; this decomposition is called a \emph{hierarchy}.
-For example, suppose for a linear game $v$ on $7$ voters that $\v{7} \succ \v{6} \sim \v{5} \succ \v{4} \succ \v{3} \sim \v{2} \sim \v{1}$; then there are four classes of voters.
-We may express its hierarchy either as the string $(\succ \sim \succ \succ \sim \sim)$ or using its \emph{power composition} (1,2,1,3), frequently denoted in the literature by $\overline{n}$.
-If a game has $n_0$ dummies, $n_1$ voters in its strongest class, $n_2$ in the next strongest, down to $n_k$ in its weakest nontrivial class, then it has power composition $(n_1, n_2, \ldots, n_k)$, which is a composition of $n-n_0$ into $k$ parts.
+Each linear game breaks the players into equivalence classes of equally desirable players; this decomposition is called a \emph{hierarchy} and the equivalence classes are sometimes referred to as \emph{symmetry classes}.
+The \emph{power composition}, $\gamma_v$, of a linear game $v$ with $k$ nontrivial equivalence classes in its hierarchy is the composition $\gamma_v:=(a_1,a_2, \hdots , a_k)$ where $a_i$ is the number of players in equivalence class $i$.
+That is, if a game has $n_0$ dummies, $n_1$ players in its strongest class, $n_2$ in the next strongest, down to $n_k$ in its weakest nontrivial class, then it has power composition $(n_1, n_2, \ldots, n_k)$, which is a composition of $n-n_0$ into $k$ parts.
+The power composition is frequently denoted in the literature by $\overline{n}$.
 See Carreras and Freixas~\cite{CarFreComplete} or Freixas and Molinero~\cite{FreMol09} for several important uses of the power composition as a vector.
 We note that any power index which is monotone, i.e., respects the desirability ordering, must distribute power according to this composition.